 For example, a good learning goal for an accounting clerk could be to understand and accurately input administrative-accounting data into the accounting system without supervision.

-During this three- to six-month probation period, learning goals should be set and recorded in an appraisal system that can prompt managers to not only record goals but to conduct interim and final reviews.
-This will not only streamline the probationary process, but it will help to ensure that it effectively performs its function as gatekeeper into the organization.
+During this three to six-month probation period, learning goals should be set and recorded in an appraisal system that can prompt managers to not only record goals but also conduct interim and final reviews.
+This will streamline the probationary process and will help to ensure that it effectively performs its function as gatekeeper into the organization.

 This performance appraisal process is most effective when you have the right employee performance management system at hand.
 AssessTEAM is what you need to ensure reliable and comprehensive employee evaluations — whether assessing permanent or probationary-status employees hoping to retain employment in your organization.

 Benefits of Probationary Employee Appraisals

 When deciding to hire an employee for good, probationary performance reviews for new hires or transfer employees are crucial.
 Traditionally, organizations conduct an employee performance appraisal at the end of a new hire’s probationary period and use this evaluation as a basis for their administrative decision.
 But these days, many companies incorporate appraisals as part of their overall talent management practice.
 They view the performance appraisal process as an essential (and continuous) step in employee on-boarding so they can take full advantage of its benefits.

 The benefits of performance reviews for probationary employees are threefold: